PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 A lot of people ask about IDEs, and many outright fear PyCharm.
 Listen up.... compared to your journey of learning Python, learning to use PyCharm as your IDE is NOTHING.
 It's a DAY typically (from 1 to 8 hours).
 Or, if you're really really new, perhaps as much as a week *to get used to*.
 So, we're not talking about you needing to learn to flap your arms and fly.

 To sum up that paragraph, stop whining like a little b*tch.
 You're a grown man/woman, act like it.
 "But it's hard..."
-If you found this package, then you're a bright person :-)  Have some confidence in yourself for Christ sake....
+If you found this package, then you're a bright person :-)  Have some confidence in yourself for Christ's sake....
 I do.
-Not going to lead you off some cliff, promise!
+I'm not going to lead you off some cliff, I promise!

 Some IDEs provide virtual environments, but it's optional.
 PyCharm is one example.
 For these, you will either use their GUI interface to add packages or use their built-in terminal to do pip installs.  **It's not recommended for beginners to be working with Virtual Environments.**  They can be quite confusing.
 However, if you are a seasoned professional developer and know what you're doing, there is nothing about PySimpleGUI that will prevent you from working this way.
 It's mostly a caution for beginners because more often than not, they get really messed up and confused.